Wildlife Rescue Numbers in Greater Boston

 - Phone: 617‑635‑5348

-- Service area: City of Boston.
+- Service area: City of Boston; other municipalities use their own local animal control.

 Tufts Wildlife Clinic – North Grafton